England. Change location

 Vocational relevance

-This module might be of particular interest if you plan to go on to qualify as a teacher.
+This module might be of particular interest if you plan to go on to qualify as a teacher, or to work in marketing, advertising or journalism.

 Outside the UK

 Synchronous tutorials and communications could be difficult to deliver to students outside UK due to time differences.
-If you can’t attend the synchronous tutorials or make synchronous communications, you’ll have to use asynchronous alternative methods, such as watching recorded tutorials and emailing questions.
+If you can’t attend the synchronous tutorials or make synchronous communications, you’ll have to use asynchronous alternative methods, such as watching recorded tutorials and posting questions on forums.

 Teaching and assessment